All of PhotoStructure’s tags are “hierarchical.” This article will try to explain how they work, and why they’re useful.

 of all assets that you’ve seen before, you can scroll though decades in just a

-This “samples” interface also applies to all other tags, not just the “When” tag!
+This “samples” interface also applies to all other tags, like file type, camera, lens, and filesystem!